Why I get to go on and on about ME/CFS stuff

 Why I’m annoying you with the concept of one minute meditations

 In hindsight there is a chance I should have called this website one minute reprieve for ME.
 It might have been more palatable for those that hate the idea of meditation or hate the idea of people offering some airy fairy self-help type suggestions.
-Don’t worry I‘m not claiming to give you the tools that are going to make you become so well adjusted to COVID-19 and ME/CFS that you’re insufferable to everyone else.
-I’m not claiming to come up with the keys to self-awareness and now you’ll need to change all your friends because your suddenly find yourself resonating on a higher level.
+Don’t worry I‘m not claiming to give you the tools that are going to make you become so well adjusted to Long Covid or ME/CFS that you’re insufferable to everyone else.
+I’m not claiming to come up with the keys to self-awareness and now you’ll need to change all your friends because you suddenly find yourself resonating on a higher level.

 One minute meditation is about finding different ways to take a moment away from the fear, anxiety and stress.
-Taking a moment away from COVID-19 and taking a moment away from having ME/CFS during a pandemic.
-Most suggestions probably won’t look like what you might think of as traditional meditation, more closely related to one minute distractions.
+Taking a moment away, even it ever so briefly, from having a chronic illness.
+Most suggestions probably won’t look like what you might think of as traditional meditation, they are more closely related to one minute distractions.

 For the record, in case you need to hear it from me before you continue, the symptoms of ME/CFS are not in your head.
 Providing tools that might help with depression, stress or anxiety is in no way supposed to be a treatment or cure for ME/CFS.
 It’s about providing you with either a moment of reprieve or a moment of ‘really that’s her idea of a moment of reprieve’.
 Now its catch 22 for you because now you’re thinking about writing in the comments section or the contact form which is the main aim of this website, for you to share your story.
 Even if all this goes down like a well meaning celebrity sing along video it’s the unity you’ll feel afterwards that counts.
 Right?